Callbacks

 - Defined in the exact same manner as

-callbacks except the transition must be yielded to in order to finish running it If defining
+before/aftercallbacks except the transition must be yielded to in order to finish running it If defining

-callbacks using blocks, you must yield within the transition by directly calling the block (since yielding is not allowed within blocks):class Vehicle state_machine do around_transition do |block| Benchmark.measure { block.call } end around_transition do |vehicle, block| logger.info "vehicle was #{state}..." block.call logger.info "...and is now #{state}" end around_transition do |vehicle, transition, block| logger.info "before #{transition.event}: #{vehicle.state}" block.call logger.info "after #{transition.event}: #{vehicle.state}" end end end
+aroundcallbacks using blocks, you must yield within the transition by directly calling the block (since yielding is not allowed within blocks):class Vehicle state_machine do around_transition do |block| Benchmark.measure { block.call } end around_transition do |vehicle, block| logger.info "vehicle was #{state}..." block.call logger.info "...and is now #{state}" end around_transition do |vehicle, transition, block| logger.info "before #{transition.event}: #{vehicle.state}" block.call logger.info "after #{transition.event}: #{vehicle.state}" end end endreferencing the block is similar to doing so within an actual method definition in that it is always the last argument.

 if you're defining

-callbacks using method references, yield like normal:class Vehicle state_machine do around_transition :benchmark ... end def benchmark Benchmark.measure { yield } end end
+aroundcallbacks using method references, yield like normal:class Vehicle state_machine do around_transition :benchmark ... end def benchmark Benchmark.measure { yield } end end

 See

-for all possible configurations for defining callbacks.
+before_transitionfor all possible configurations for defining callbacks.